kampanaut/cavediver/README.md

 The primary buffer is the window's "mark."
 So if you have a buffer of interest that you don't want to lose your hands on, then simply make it a primary buffer, so that no matter how much you kept jumping, you can bring it back to your reach with `<m-;><m-f>`

+Also take a look at the **New feature** section above as I had extended this feature as well.

 **Notes**